Finland–Mexico relations

-Finland-Mexico relations are diplomatic relations between Finland and Mexico.
+The nations of Finland and Mexico established diplomatic relations in 1936.
 Both nations are members of the Organisation for Economic Co-operation and Development and the United Nations.

 History

 On 13 July 1920, Mexico recognized the independence of Finland from Russia.
 On 2 October 1936, Finland and Mexico signed a Treaty of Friendship in Washington, D.C., United States which officially established diplomatic relations between both nations.
 In December 1939, during the Winter War, Mexican President Lázaro Cárdenas sent a message of solidarity to the Finnish people.

-In 1949, a few years after the end of World War II, Finland and Mexico formally accredited ambassadors to each other's nations, respectively.
+In 1949, a few years after the end of World War II, Finland and Mexico formally accredited ambassadors to each other.
 The first Mexican embassy accredited to Finland was based in Stockholm, Sweden with Gilberto Bosques Saldívar becoming the first Mexican Ambassador accredited to Finland.
 The first Finnish embassy accredited to Mexico was based in Washington, D.C.
-In 1964, resident embassies were established in each other's capitals, respectively.
-In February 1999, President Martti Ahtisaari became the first Finnish head-of-state to pay a visit to Mexico.
+In 1964, resident embassies were established in each other's respective capitals.

+In February 1999, Finnish President Martti Ahtisaari paid a visit to Mexico and met with President Ernesto Zedillo.
+In February 2015, Mexican Foreign Secretary José Antonio Meade paid a visit to Finland.
 In October 2016, Finnish Prime Minister Juha Sipilä paid an official visit to Mexico and met with Mexican President Enrique Peña Nieto.
-During the meeting, the leaders highlighted the excellent state of bilateral political dialogue and the importance of President Sauli Niinistö's state visit to Mexico in May 2015 to give a renewed impetus to the ties between Mexico and Finland.
+During the meeting, the leaders highlighted the excellent state of bilateral political dialogue and the importance of President Sauli Niinistö's state visit to Mexico in May 2015; which gave a renewed impetus to the ties between Mexico and Finland.

-In 2016, both nations celebrated 80 years of diplomatic relations and announced direct flights between Helsinki and Puerto Vallarta with Finnair which commenced in November 2017.
+In 2021, both nations celebrated 85 years of diplomatic relations.